emily-chan/Haskell-Blog/Multiparadigm-Languages.md

 Comparing both functions, Java uses the return statement whereas Scala uses type inference instead.
 The Scala version also imports the math library at the beginning which doesn't require calling it whenever a method within the math library is used like in Java.
 In the last line, Scala uses the `toInt` method, which declares the value `result` as immutable.
 While these differences are subtle between Scala and Java, they become more noticeable in larger programs and can reduce the number of lines of code and make it more efficient.

 ## Benefits
 Before writing this post, I wasn't familiar with Scala, but it was interesting to research features to learn more about how it works as a functional and object-oriented programming language.
 Aside from these advantages, Scala is fairly easy to learn, especially with prior knowledge of Java (which I have), and can be used to bridge the gap between Java and Haskell.
 This is helpful to follow functional programming and apply these practices to an object-oriented language like Java and have fewer lines of code and less bugs, ultimately improving productivity and quality.
-Scala also has good IDE support, such as IntelliJ IDEA and Scala IDE to name a couple.
+Scala also has good IDE support, such as IntelliJ IDEA and Scala IDE.

 The name Scala represents that this language is designed to grow along with the demands of its users.
 Therefore, I can see it becoming more popular and valuable as more users discover it because of its flexibility and it's a multi-paradigm language.